 What about Bioidentical hormones?

 Periodically, you will see the promotion of a concept referred to as "bioidentical hormones".
 The name is actually a bit of a misnomer.
 The hormones which are identical to those produced by your ovary before menopause are estradiol and progesterone.
 Both of these are available in FDA approved formulations.
 When people refer to bioidentical hormones, they are usually referring to an estrogen product that is a combination of two or three estrogens, dominated by estriol, a weaker estrogen that is produced in large quantities during pregnancy.
 Proponents of estriol suggest that it does not increase breast cancer risk, in contrast to the more potent estradiol, and even go as far as suggesting that it may protect against breast cancer.
-While there is some intriguing science behind this theory, we do not have randomized, prospective clinical studies to support this contention.
+We do not have randomized, prospective clinical studies to support this contention.
 At this time, there is no FDA approved estriol product.
 Hormone replacement regimens that include estriol must be compounded by a pharmacist.
 While this may be reasonable, there is at least the potential for more variability in the product you are receiving and you will pay "out-of-pocket" for your hormone replacement.
 Insurance companies do not generally cover products that are not approved by the FDA.
 The American College of Obstetrics and Gynecology and the North American Menopause Society do not support the use of compounded estrogen preparations at this time.

 You will also see natural progesterone cream promoted as an alternative to standard hormone replacement therapy.
 The best designed scientific studies have shown little or no benefit of progesterone cream over placebo in the resolution of menopausal symptoms.
 The transdermal absorption of progesterone, and the amount of actual progesterone in creams, varies tremendously.
 If you would like to use a progesterone cream alone, there is little or no risk in doing so, but it is not recommended to use progesterone cream for the purpose of protecting the endometrium in women who are taking estrogen replacement.